 2.2 Shoot Apex Culture

 The young runner including growing point (meristem) and some leaves were cut, treated with 0.1-1.5% concentration of sodium hypochlorite solution (SHS) 5, 10, 15 and 20 min, respectively, and washed with sterilized water.
-Then, shoot apex including growing point and one small initial leaf 0.1-0.3 mm in size (Fig. 1C) was taken out, with the aid of a dissecting microscope, and cultured on MS (Murashige and Skoog [15]) medium supplemented with 0.05 μM 1-naphthaleneacetic acid (NAA) and 4.44 μM 6-benzylaminopurine (BAP).
-As a challenge, it was also cultured on KN (Komamine and Nomura [16]) medium supplemented with 0.05 μM NAA and 4.44 μM BAP (Table 2).
+Then, shoot apex including growing point and one small initial leaf 0.1-0.3 mm in size (Fig. 1C) was taken out, with the aid of a dissecting microscope, and cultured on MS (Murashige and Skoog) [15] medium supplemented with 0.05 μM 1-naphthaleneacetic acid (NAA) and 4.44 μM 6-benzylaminopurine (BAP).
+As a challenge, it was also cultured on KN (Komamine and Nomura ) [16] medium supplemented with 0.05 μM NAA and 4.44 μM BAP (Table 2).
 They grew in a growth chamber at 25ºC, 3.3 μmol m-2 s-1, 16 h.
-After 3 months of culture, the recovery rates of plants were investigated.
+The recovered rates of plants were investigated after 3 months of culture.recovered.

 2.3Acclimatization

-The recovery plants from shoot apex were taken out from experimental tubes, and acclimated with one of the following 3 methods: 1) directly transplanted into pot of sterilized soil; 2) directly transplanted into pot of sterilized vermiculite; 3) directly transplanted into sterilized vermiculite of pot sealed up with vinyl bag.
-After transplanting, the pots were cultured in a growth chamber at 25ºC, 3.3 μmol m-2 s-1, 16 h photoperiod.
+The recoveredrecoverd plants from shoot apex were taken out from experimental tubes, and acclimated using one of the following 3 methods: 1) directly transplanted into pot of sterilized soil; 2) directly transplanted into pot of sterilized vermiculite; 3) directly transplanted into sterilized vermiculite of pot sealed up with vinyl bag.
+After transplanting, the pots were cultured in a growth chamber at 25ºC, under a light intensity of 3.3 μmol m-2 s-1, with a 16 h photoperiod.

 2.4 Detections of Recovered Virus-free Plants by RT-PCR

 The RT-PCR was performed using the following protocol.
-Mature leaves (500 mg), were used to isolate total RNA from infected plants and recovery plants of “Miyazakibeni”, respectively, following the manufacture’s protocol of ISOGEN RNA extraction kit (Nippon Gene, Toyama, Japan).
+Mature leaves (500 mg), were used to isolate total RNA from infected plants and recoveredrecoverd plants of “Miyazakibeni”, respectively, following the manufacture’s protocol of ISOGEN RNA extraction kit (Nippon Gene, Toyama, Japan).
 The concentrations of RNAs were checked by electrophoresis on 2% agarose gels.

-Primer C1 (upstream): GGACAAGCCCCATCAAATG (bases 1024 to 1043) and primer C2 (downstream): CTGGAATGGTTGCGGGTTGC (bases 1265 to 1284) [10] were used for RT-PCR of SPFMV-S and SPFMV-O RNAs as the nucleotide sequence in this region is well conserved between the two strains.
+Primer C1 (upstream): GGACAAGCCCCATCAAATG (bases 1024 to 1043) and primer C2 (downstream): CTGGAATGGTTGCGGGTTGC (bases 1265 to 1284) [10] were used for RT-PCR of SPFMV-S and SPFMV-O RNAs as the nucleotide sequence in this region is highly conserved between the two strains.

 RT-PCR was performed with DNA Engine PTC 200 (MJ Japan).
 Takara RNA LA PCRTM Kit (AWV) Ver.
 1.1 (Takara, Japan) was used for RT-PCR reaction.
-RNAs of 150 ng were used in infected and plants, respectively.
+RNAs of 150 ng were used in infected and recovered plants, respectively.
 RT-PCR reactions were performed according to the manufacture’s protocol.
 RT-PCR products were subjected to electrophoresis on 2% agarose gels for visualization.

 2.5 Propagation by Sucker Culture in Large Quantities

-It becomes important that how the pathogen free plants can be propagated quickly and efficiently in large quantities.
+It becomes important that how the pathogen-free plants can be propagated quickly and efficiently in large quantities.
 To propagate in large quantity, the plants which were confirmed by RT-PCR to be virus-free, the suckers of the plants were chosen as plantlets for in vitro culture.
 The plants with 4-5 leaves (Fig. 2A) were used as materials for clonal propagation according to the following diagram (Fig. 1).
-They were cultured onto bio-pots in a growth chamber under the conditions of 25ºC, 3.3 μmol m-2 s-1, 16 h photoperiod.
+They were cultured onto bio-pots in a growth chamber under the conditions of 25ºC, 3.3 μmol m-2 s-1, with a16h photoperiod.
 The propagation rates of the plantlets from different parts of the plants were investigated after 3 weeks of culture.